 Section 871(m) of the Code and Treasury regulations promulgated thereunder ("Section 871(m)") generally impose a 30% withholding tax (unless an income tax treaty applies) on dividend equivalents paid or deemed paid to Non-U.S. Holders with respect to certain financial instruments linked to U.S. equities or indices that include U.S. equities.
 Section 871(m) provides certain exceptions to this withholding regime, including for instruments linked to certain broad-based indices that meet requirements set forth in the applicable Treasury regulations.
-Additionally, a recent IRS notice excludes from the scope of Section 871(m) instruments issued prior to January 1, 2025 that do not have a delta of one with respect to underlying securities that could pay U.S.-source dividends for U.S. federal income tax purposes (each an "Underlying Security").
-Based on certain determinations made by us, we expect that Section 871(m) will not apply to the CDs with regard to Non-U.S. Holders.
+Additionally, a recent IRS notice excludes from the scope of Section 871(m) instruments issued prior to January 1, 2023 that do not have a delta of one with respect to underlying securities that could pay U.S.-source dividends for U.S. federal income tax purposes (each an "Underlying Security").
+Based on certain determinations made by us, our special tax counsel is of the opinion that Section 871(m) should not apply to the CDs with regard to Non-U.S. Holders.
 Our determination is not binding on the IRS, and the IRS may disagree with this determination.
 Section 871(m) is complex and its application may depend on your particular circumstances, including whether you enter into other transactions with respect to an Underlying Security.
-If necessary, further information regarding the potential application of Section 871(m) will be provided in the disclosure supplement for the CDs.
 You should consult your tax adviser regarding the potential application of Section 871(m) to the CDs.